-Formerly known as the Scout Skills Program, the Tenderfoot's Compass program is designed for first year and all young Scouts new to the summer camp experience.
+The Tenderfoot's Compass program is designed for first year and all young Scouts new to the summer camp experience.
 By participating in the program, Scouts are introduced to camping at Workcoeman, have the opportunity to learn cooperatively using the patrol method, learn about the history of Scouting, and can even complete Swimming Merit Badge.